ricebiscuit0514/Blender-to-Blockbench-plugin/readme.md

 # Blender to Blockbench Exporter (.bbmodel)

-A simple Blender add-on to export mesh objects directly to `.bbmodel` format, optimized for Hytale and Blockbench workflows.
+A simple Blender add-on to export objects in `.bbmodel` format.

 ## 📥 How to Install
 1. Download the `blendertobb.py` file.